kimdj/OpenPOS/README.md

 Node.js is an open source, JavaScript runtime environment for executing server-side JavaScript code.
 The platform is built on Google Chrome's V8 JavaScript engine.
 It is highly scalable and developer friendly nature.
 In a nutshell, Node.js takes care of the backend platform / web framework.

+### Gulp.js

 Gulp is a command line task runner utilizing the Node.js platform.
 It runs custom defined repetitious tasks and manages process automation.

+### Browsersync

-BrowserSync is an automation tool that synchronizes file changes and interactions across many devices.
+Browsersync is an automation tool that synchronizes file changes and interactions across many devices.
 This allows for faster development and better application testing procedures.

 ## Prerequisites
 ### Node.js & NPM Installation